chromium/chromium/docs/gpu/gpu_testing_bot_details.md

         *   Add the new trybot with the right `builder` define and VMs pool.
             For `gpu-fyi-try-win7-nvidia-rel-64` this would be
             `gpu_win_builder()` and `luci.chromium.gpu.win7.nvidia.try`.
+        *   Add the relevant CI bots to the new trybot's `mirrors` list.
+If the CI tester has a parent builder, the parent should be in the list as well.
     1. Run `main.star` in [`src/infra/config`][src/infra/config] to update the
         generated files.
 Double-check your work there.
     1. Adds the new trybot to [`src/tools/mb/mb_config.pyl`][mb_config.pyl]